CoderRajao/SEBASTI-O_Prototype/README.md

 >irm https://ollama.com/install.ps1 | iex

-Copy and paste the code and run this line in the terminal of your env :
+Copy and paste the code in main, and run this line in the terminal of your env :

 >pip install deepface opencv-python ollama tf-keras